The Voice of Job Seekers

 3. He or she can help you rehearse conversations and interviews or proofread.
 This works if your spouse does any of these as a part of their job.
 Proofreading is great if your husband is a writer or is doing his graduate work.
 Or if your wife is an editor or writes herself.
 But if they are neither, it can get you closer if he or she catches errors.
 Your spouse can help you with the little communication habits that turn people off or annoy them.
 My wife drills into me about eye contact.
 I did a good job before meeting her, but after all these years of hearing about it, I think I’ve been excellent at eye contact since we’ve been together.

 5. Each other’s coworkers become a significant part of your career trajectory.
 I have seen coworkers become part of the solution in married life.
 These days, coworker relationships are more constant than dating and sometimes marriage relationships.
-If mutual liking and respect exist, these relationships are uncounted but advantageous.
+If mutual liking and respect exist, these relationships are countless but advantageous.

 6. Your spouse can challenge you like no one else.
 This is a powerful motivation in a positive way in my marriage.
-If your relationship has the right tenor (in my opinion), no one can move you to action, lift you up, or crush you like your spouse.
+If your relationship has the right tenor (in my opinion), no one can move you to action, lift you, or crush you like your spouse.
 If this dynamic is mutual, it is a sign of a marriage that will strengthen for years to come, and experience continued career success.

 7. People are positively motivated when two work as one.
 There is nothing more encouraging when couples coordinate, promote, and act on the same page.
 This takes a lot of communication and understanding, but if you’re not, this can be contentious.
 This means that your efforts together will stagnate, but on the other hand, what is revealed can be rectified if the desire is mutual.

-8. When one falls, the other will lift you up.
+8. When one falls, the other will lift you.
 When a spouse is conducting a job search, it affects the two of you.
 All the anxiety, nervousness, and stress are on both of you.
 It is not recognizable at first because it affects each person differently.
-This is difficult to see if you are the person who needs a job or a new job.
+It is difficult to see if you are the person who needs a job or a new job.
 The trap is realized when one doesn’t become what the other needs.
 Finding ways to serve each other during this time is a balm or remedy.
 The power comes when spouses are trying to out-serve the other.
 Then courage, patience, perseverance, persistence, and resilience are installed in each other due to lifting up one another.

 9. Your Spouse Is an Expert in Your Talents.
 The bonus is if they can bring out the best of you.
-This doesn’t always transform into career attributes, but sometimes affirmation from your spouse can inject energy and synergy into your job search.
+This doesn’t continually transform into career attributes, but sometimes affirmation from your spouse can inject energy and synergy into your job search.
 This is especially helpful when job leads run dry.

 10. He or she can shorten the length of pain and disappointment.
 The job search is a roller coaster full of ups and downs, peaks and valleys, and, at times, depression is even harder to anticipate.
 Sometimes, we need comfort, not more strategies, follow-ups, or attempts.
 Yes, the need to keep going is essential, but the moments of rejuvenation are needed more.
 From a hug to shutting out the world for an evening will work.
 Sometimes, we need someone else to let us relax and take our minds away from the grind when it’s a grind.
 The job search is a hilly, rocky, and muddy marathon.
 Anything spouses can do to ease the pain is essential.